gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 Furiously, she shouted, "who will put the things back in order, your father?"

 He ran towards her with a rage in his eyes.
 I came in between.
 I opened my fist to show the coin.
-I didn’t give it to him.
+I didn’t give the coin to him.
+Then something happened that had never happened before.
 His hand hit my right cheek.
-I still didn’t give.
+I still didn’t give the coin.
+The anger inside him burst into a fury.
 The second hit was even harder, it squeezed out the red liquid from my nose.
-I still didn’t give.
+I still didn’t give the coin.
 Humiliated, he pushed me to the floor and moved towards Maa.
 Frightened by the next thing that could have happened, I threw the coin in front of him.

-The anger inside me burst into a fury.
 I screamed on his face.
 He didn't give a damn and walked away.
 I felt so miserable as if someone had just spit on me.

 For the first time in my life I had something I never wanted to give to anybody, not even Dadi.
 I couldn’t believed a coin was dearer than his daughter to a father.
 I didn't understand the reason for his animus disposition towards us.
 What I understood was -  I hated him.